FAQ

 How do I compile governance?

-After capturing decisions with "Save this decision" or adding invariants with "That's a hard rule", tell Claude: "Compile governance."
+After capturing decisions with "Save this decision" or adding invariants with "That's a hard rule", say: "Compile governance."

 Does edikt replace my linter or CI pipeline?

-No. edikt works upstream — it tells Claude the standards before code is written, so violations are prevented rather than caught.
+No. edikt works upstream — it tells the model the standards before code is written, so violations are prevented rather than caught.
 Your linter still runs.
 Your CI still validates. edikt's job is to make the linter boring.

 Can I use edikt on a team?

 Yes.
 Commit the generated files.
-Every teammate using Claude Code gets identical governance — same standards, same agents, same decisions, same quality gates.
+Every teammate gets identical governance — same standards, same agents, same decisions, same quality gates.
 No per-developer setup, no drift.

 Can I use edikt across multiple projects?